Yuma, Arizona

 Yuma is the principal city of the Yuma, Arizona, Metropolitan Statistical Area, which consists of Yuma County.
 According to the United States Census Bureau, the 2020 estimated population of the Yuma MSA is 203,247.
 According to Guinness World Records, Yuma is the "Sunniest City on Earth," promising "sunshine and warm weather at least 91% of the year."
 Anywhere from 70,000 to over 85,000 out-of-state visitors make Yuma their winter residence.

 Yuma's weather also makes it an agricultural powerhouse, growing over 175 types of crops, the largest of which is lettuce.
-Yuma County provides 90% of all leafy vegetables grown from November to March in the United States.
+Colloquially known by many as "The Winter Lettuce Capital of The World", Yuma County provides 90% of all leafy vegetables grown from November to March in the United States.
 Yuma is also known for its large military population due to several military bases, including the Marine Corps Air Station.

-Yuma is in the state's southwest corner, in the Sonoran Desert, Yuma Desert sub-region.
+Yuma is in the state's southwestern corner, in the Sonoran Desert, Yuma Desert sub-region.

 History

-The area's first settlers for thousands of years were Native American cultures and historic tribes.
+The area's first inhabitants were Native American cultures and historic tribes.
 Their descendants now occupy the Cocopah and Quechan reservations.

 In 1540, Spanish colonial expeditions under Hernando de Alarcón and Melchior Díaz visited the area and immediately recognized the natural crossing of the Colorado River as an ideal spot for a city.
 The Colorado River narrows to slightly under 1000 ft wide in one area.
 Military expeditions that crossed the Colorado River at the Yuma Crossing include Juan Bautista de Anza (1774), the Mormon Battalion (1848) and the California Column (1862).

 During and after the California Gold Rush to the late 1870s, the Yuma Crossing was known for its ferry crossings for the Southern Emigrant Trail.
-This was considered the gateway to California, as it was one of the few natural spots where travelers could cross the otherwise very wide Colorado River.
+This was considered the gateway to California and the "Great Southwest", as it was one of the few natural spots where travelers could cross the otherwise very wide Colorado River.